UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/neurology/neurology.md

 MBP) or transporters (e.g. MCT), specific structures such as tight junctions (e.g. ZO-I) or pathological processes such as BBB leakage (e.g. Fibrinogen) or microbleeds (e.g. Hemosiderin).
-When use in combination with HP ^13^C MRS/I, IHC/IF is a powerful tool to help elucidate the origin of the modulations of the HP ^13^C data, including the relative contribution of different cell types and/or the potential role of delivery/BBB leakage to the detected signal.
+When use in combination with HP <sup>13</sup>C MRS/I, IHC/IF is a powerful tool to help elucidate the origin of the modulations of the HP <sup>13</sup>C data, including the relative contribution of different cell types and/or the potential role of delivery/BBB leakage to the detected signal.

-**V. Conclusion**
+## Conclusion

-HP ^13^C metabolic imaging has great potential to provide unprecedented information on brain metabolism.
+HP <sup>13</sup>C metabolic imaging has great potential to provide unprecedented information on brain metabolism.
 Given the central role of metabolic impairment in neurological disorders, this technology could provide tremendous added value in comparison with other clinically available imaging technique, and likely improve diagnosis, evaluation of prognosis and assessment of therapeutic response non-invasively.
-While HP ^13^C metabolic imaging has been extensively evaluated in oncology, its application to non-cancer brain diseases is relatively recent, however.
+While HP <sup>13</sup>C metabolic imaging has been extensively evaluated in oncology, its application to non-cancer brain diseases is relatively recent, however.
-The literature to date is extremely promising, but further studies are critically needed to help understanding the potential and meaning of HP ^13^C data in brain diseases, in order to facilitate clinical translation of this methodology for patients with neurological disorders.
+The literature to date is extremely promising, but further studies are critically needed to help understanding the potential and meaning of HP

-**References**
+<sup>13</sup>C data in brain diseases, in order to facilitate clinical
+translation of this methodology for patients with neurological disorders.

+## References

 1. von Bartheld, C.S., J. Bahney, and S. Herculano-Houzel, *The search for true numbers of neurons and glial cells in the human brain: A review of 150 years of cell counting.* J Comp Neurol, 2016. **524**(18): p.
 3865-3895.
 2. Herculano-Houzel, S. and R. Lent, *Isotropic fractionator: a simple, rapid method for the quantification of total cell and neuron numbers in the brain.* J Neurosci, 2005. **25**(10): p.
 2518-21.